 It’s only a matter of time before a piece of office equipment either becomes inoperable, too expensive to maintain, or just not flexible enough to meet the needs of the job.
-As the office manager, you know when that time has come - after all, you hear the staff complaints firsthand.
+As the office or department manager, you know when that time has come - after all, you hear the staff complaints firsthand.
 But you need to make your business case.

 Here are the steps you can take to get started.

 We recommend starting the process by assessing your current equipment and operations.
 Where do you need to change or improve?

 - Gather feedback from your colleagues.

 - Rate how effectively the current office equipment meets goals such as speed, efficiency, cost, security and safety standards.